loukili24/Site-d-achat-de-sacs-/README.md

 - **jQuery**: [jQuery 3.5.1](https://jquery.com/)
 - **Popper.js**: For tooltips and popovers.

+---

+## How to Deploy

+To deploy this project online, you can use:

+1. **GitHub Pages**:
+    - Push the project to a GitHub repository.
+    - Go to the repository settings and enable GitHub Pages.

+2. **Netlify**:
+    - Drag and drop the project folder into Netlify for an instant deploy.

+3. **Other Hosting Platforms**:
+    - Upload the project folder to your preferred hosting service.

+---

 ## License

 This project is licensed under the MIT License.
 Feel free to modify and distribute it as needed.

+---

 ## Acknowledgments